Tris123FC/Portfolio/2_stock_analysis/README.md

 Overall each Tech stock is relatively low risk with low returns.
 This is because the stocks are well-established with a good reputation.
 However when comparing the four we can see that Apple is the best stock to invest in as it is low risk with better expected returns.
 Google on the otherhand is the the least attractive as in as it has higher risk and low expected returns.

-We have looked at all the current data on those four stocks, and have identified the similarities in trends, relations, and risk and exptected returns, but we have very little knowledge about how these stocks will evolve in the future.
+We have looked at all the current data on those four stocks, and have identified the similarities in trends, relations, risk and exptected returns, but we have very little knowledge about how these stocks will evolve in the future.
 Future information would be extremely useful as it could guide us in making investment decisions.
 Unfortunately, it is impossible to predict the future, many people have tried and failed, but we can still give it our best shot using knowledge of machine learning.

 ## **Applying Machine Learning to Stock Data**